Pylons/pyramid/docs/narr/traversal.rst

-The combination of the :term:`context` object and the :term:`view name` found via traversal is used later in the same request by a separate :mod:`repoze.bfg` subsystem -- the "view lookup" subsystem -- to find a :term:`view callable` later within the same request.
+The combination of the :term:`context` object and the :term:`view name` found via traversal is used later in the same request by a separate :mod:`repoze.bfg` subsystem -- the :term:`view lookup` subsystem -- to find a :term:`view callable` later within the same request.
 How :mod:`repoze.bfg` performs view lookup is explained within the :ref:`views_chapter` chapter.

 .. index::
    single: object graph